Report: Germany top buyer of Russian energy since war began

 The Centre for Research on Energy and Clean Air, which is based in Finland and funded through grants and research contracts, said the second biggest importer of Russia fossil fuels in the two months since the outbreak of war was Italy (6.9 billion euros), followed by China (6.7 billion euros).

-As a whole, the European Union accounted for 71% of Russia’s total income from oil, gas and coal, worth approximately 44 billion euros, it said.
+South Korea, Japan, India and the United States also purchased Russian energy after the start of the war, though significantly less than the European Union.
+As a whole, the 27-nation bloc accounted for 71% of Russia’s total income from oil, gas and coal, worth approximately 44 billion euros, the CREA report found said.

+Lauri Myllyvirta, the group's lead analyst, said year-on-year comparisons were difficult, but he estimated that Russia's exports to Europe in the same period of 2021 were worth 18 billion euros.

+“So 44 billion euros (...) represents a doubling from last year,” he said.
+“The main driver is that market prices for gas rose from around 10 euros per MWh a year ago to above 100.”